 The National Gallery of Art

-Actually, we wanted to see the paintings of the Group of Seven in the National Gallery of Art in Ottawa.
-Of course we did, but we didn't expect that the architecture of the art museum would impress us any more.
-The architecture of Moshe Safdie turns the National Gallery into a work of architecture that amazes.
+Moshe Safdie's architecture turns the National Gallery into an architectural work of art that is a source of amazement.
 From the outside, with its glass structure, it is somewhat reminiscent of the buildings in the government district: the Parliament or the Mint.
-This is entirely intentional, as a connection to the National Gallery of Art should be established in this way.
+This is entirely intentional, as a connection to the National Gallery of Art should be established.

 The architecture of Moshe Safdie